akharrou/mkdocs-markdown/docs/Overview - mkdw,nts,ksa,2020-1101091656.md

 ### Mermaid Diagrams

-Mermaid diagrams are also possible but require some more configuration and extra `.js` files, etc. See [Pymdown ➤ Advanced Mermaid Notes](https://facelessuser.github.io/pymdown-extensions/extras/mermaid/).
+Mermaid diagrams are also possible but require some more configuration and extra `.js` files, etc. See [Pymdown-Extensions ➤ Advanced Mermaid Notes](https://facelessuser.github.io/pymdown-extensions/extras/mermaid/).

 ### Buttons